zilverline/ns-api/README.md

 ====
 I'd like to write a comprehensive, yet very thin implementation of the NS API.
 For now I have limited access therefor this gem is limited.

-If you have credentials that I can use so I can expand this API, please send me a message.
+If you have credentials that work with the prices-api calls, and are willing to share them with me so I can expand this gem.
+Please contact me.

+You can also send me an example response, so I can work from there.
+Although I would like to see it working for real as well.

 Pull requests are welcome.